Hospital porters move patients and goods around a hospital.

 Starter: £15,500 to £15,750

 Highly Experienced: £18,250 to £19,750 (team leader)

 These figures are a guide.

 5. Working hours, patterns and environment

-You'll work around 37 to 40 hours a week, including shifts and weekends.
-Part-time hours are often possible.
+You'll work around 37.5 hours a week, including shifts and weekends.

 6. Career path and progression